-Exhibit B.12 Channel preference for MGNREGS receipts
+Exhibit B.12

 As against this huge articulated preference to receive MGNREGS payments directly through BCAs, the actual share of the payments being distributed through BCNMs is very miniscule.
 The causes, challenges and potential solutions to address this imbalance are discussed subsequently.